강의

 • Do you know how to quickly calculate time complexity?

-• Do you know which data structure is the most effective when inserting, modifying, deleting, and retrieving data?
+• Do you know which data structure is most effective when inserting, modifying, deleting, and retrieving data?

 I recommend this to these people 🙆♀️